SkygearIO/skygear-doc/content/intro/setup-by-docker.md

 If similiar message is seen, then you are good to go.

-## Running Skygear
+## Running Skygear Server

-Skygear has an official [Docker Hub repository](https://hub.docker.com/r/skygeario/skygear-server/).
+Skygear Server has an official [Docker Hub repository](https://hub.docker.com/r/skygeario/skygear-server/).
 It saves you the effort to build docker images yourself.
 For development, we have a pre-configured `docker-compose` file to start with.

-Now to clone and set up Skygear from scratch:
+Now to clone and set up Skygear Server from scratch:

 ```bash
 $ git clone git@github.com:skygeario/skygear-server.git